Sustainable Textiles

 Addressing textile waste generated by the fashion sector is crucial, given the alarming surge in clothing inundating our landfills.
 The proliferation of fast fashion has flooded markets with inexpensive trendy attire, resulting in overstuffed closets and yearly spring clearouts.
 While decluttering feels satisfying, opshops can’t accommodate the magnitude of clothes we donate, with a growing proportion being poor quality and ending up in landfill.
 So it’s essential to consider the fate of these garments and strategize ways to prevent the issue from arising in the initial stages.
 Join us as we explore these issues and provide solutions on a personal level with our Sustainable Textiles programme.

-Re:Stitched Runway Upcycled Fashion Comp
+Re:Stitched Runway Upcycled Fashion Show

 Our goal?
 To spark a change towards a more eco-conscious fashion scene that puts the planet first.